KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/the_morning_after/homework.md

         3.  [http://markdowntutorial.com/](http://markdowntutorial.com/)
 {% endhint %}

+5. Push your changes to your repository on GitHub.

+6. Issue a pull request to the Kansas City Women in Technology repository's master branch to have your term and its definition added to our learning resources glossary.

-8. If you haven't yet, take the Codecademy Introduction to Git for more practice: [https://www.codecademy.com/learn/learn-git](https://www.codecademy.com/learn/learn-git)
+7. If you haven't yet, take the Codecademy Introduction to Git for more practice: [https://www.codecademy.com/learn/learn-git](https://www.codecademy.com/learn/learn-git)

 ## Additional Resources